 - BRASS PONTE PANTS ($98): These pants have been worth every penny and haven’t stretched out after the 75th wear.
 They’re as comfy as leggings, yet appropriate for any workplace.

 - NISOLO EMMA D’ORSAYS ($188) I had my eye on these FOREVER and decided to pull the trigger when they were sold out online, but happened to be the last pair standing in the Nashville showroom.
 The leather perfectly molded to my feet after a few months, and I’m just in love with these elevated classic loafers.
-Good news-they’ll be back in stock soon!
-A review is coming, but if you’d like to know more about Nisolo and their Serena sandals that were just restocked-click here.
+Good news-they’re back in stock!!!
+Check out my review here for all the deets to help you decide on your purchase.

 - EVERLANE DENIM ($68): I purchased these in Chicago at an Everlane pop-in at Nordstrom, since I hate purchasing a new brand of jeans without first trying them on.
 These are exceptionally well priced for the high quality Japanese denim that claims to be stretch resistant.
 After a plane ride, numerous wears and only one wash so far-they seriously DON’T STRETCH. (other than a tad in the knee area, but I’m completely fine with that as opposed to a stretched waist or butt area).